Exodus 16:6-8

 To apply for any position, please read the job description, gather the required application materials for the position you are interested in, and email us below.
 Please email us if you have questions about a job opening.

-Use the Salem Alliance App
+* Clicking Give on the Salem Alliance App

-Send your checks to: Salem Alliance Church, 555 Gaines St NE, Salem, OR 97301
+* Sending your checks to: Salem Alliance Church, 555 Gaines St NE, Salem, OR 97301

 download our app